heyrocker/middleman-with-md-submodule-example/content-style-guide/12-writing-for-accessibility.html.md

 ### Use headers

 Headers should always be nested and consecutive.
 Never skip a header level for styling reasons.
-To help group sections, be sure the page title is H1, top-level sections are H2s, and subsequent inside those are H3 and beyond.
+To help group sections, be sure top-level sections are Heading 2, and subsequent topics inside those are Heading 3 and beyond.
 Avoid excessive nesting.

 ### Employ a hierarchy